Rules and Expectations

 The IEEE Connecting the Unconnected Summit

 The Connecting the Unconnected Challenge will culminate in an IEEE Future Networks event, the Connecting the Unconnected Summit.
-During this multi-day event, experts and thought- leaders will convene to discuss the issue of internet connectivity.
+During this event, experts and thought- leaders will convene to discuss the issue of internet connectivity.
 Regulators, standards setting bodies, non-profits, international companies, and other experts will be there to share current thinking on critical topics of innovation and connectivity.
 It’s during this Summit that the winners of the Challenge will have an opportunity to present their solutions in front of a global audience and receive public recognition for their IEEE awards.